fabricate-site/manual/docs/posts/2025-02-api-announcement.md

 > The basic principle of recursive design is to make the parts have the same power as the whole.
 [Bob Barton](https://worrydream.com/EarlyHistoryOfSmalltalk/)

+The flexibility of Fabricate's API allowed me to add Markdown support by loading the [Cybermonday library](https://github.com/kiranshila/cybermonday) and defining just 30 [very simple lines of code](https://github.com/fabricate-site/manual/blob/17498b728f3a6669c4d4aa2b45a07d123d0929d2/src/site/fabricate/dev/build.clj#L274-L303).

-This API is stable and will not change.
+This API is now stable and will not change.
 Other features of Fabricate are moving towards stability now that this foundation is in place.

 ## Clojure evaluation
 Also quite important: it now has a namespace that makes it easier to generate Fabricate documents and pages from plain Clojure source files.
 I think one of the biggest drawbacks of Fabricate's first release was the template files, which relied on an emacs mode to work effectively in an editor.
 I hope this makes it easier for users to get started.

 You might think of this [Clojure source API](https://fabricate.site/reference/namespaces/site.fabricate.prototype.source.clojure) as a more lighter-weight, less "batteries included" version of Clay that outputs plain HTML.

 However, on a conceptual level, Fabricate doesn't necessarily _compete_ with Clay, or Clerk, or even Markdown so much as _aggregate_ them.
 You could, if you wanted to, generate some parts of your site with Clay or Clerk, and others using Fabricate's functions.
 I intentionally designed its API to be open-ended and extensible to new ways of generating pages.
+I hope that the API docs give you an idea of how to do that.

 ## Planned work
 Markdown support is planned.
 More design work will be necessary in order to reconcile Markdown's [limitations](https://docs.racket-lang.org/pollen/second-tutorial.html#(part._the-case-against-markdown)) with Fabricate's data model.
 However, this post was written in Markdown, so interested users can look at Fabricate's [build namespace](https://github.com/fabricate-site/manual/blob/publish/src/site/fabricate/dev/build.clj) to see how it currently supports generating pages from Markdown source files.